DBThompson713/wonderful-ts/README.md

 # Wonderful Todo App - Backend

 This repository contains the backend server for the Wonderful Todo app, built with Node.js, Express, and TypeScript.
+The app persists to upstash (redis).

 ## Getting Started